-It’s better to just set things straight away: the pension you’ll receive from the SSS won’t be enough to fund your retirement plan.
-As early as now, invest in a retirement savings plan to provide for your future self to live comfortably beyond 60 years.
+It’s better to just set things straight right away: the SSS pension won’t be enough to fund retirement.
+So as early as now, young Filipinos should invest in a retirement savings plan to provide for the future and live comfortably in their golden years.

-Having said that, you should learn how to compute your SSS pension since it will become a consistent source of income when you’re past your prime.
-The amount you’ll receive may not be ideal for an extravagant lifestyle, but it’s better than not having any pension at all.
+All SSS members should also learn how to compute their SSS pension since it will become a consistent source of income when they’re past their prime.
+The amount members will receive may not be ideal for an extravagant lifestyle, but it’s better than not receiving any pension at all.

-There are two ways to calculate your monthly SSS pension.
-You can either compute manually or online using the SSS website.
+There are two ways to calculate a member’s monthly SSS pension: manually or online using the SSS website.

 Manual SSS Pension Computation

-The big question you’re probably asking yourself is, "How much is my SSS pension?”
-Your SSS monthly pension will depend largely on your paid contributions, your number of active years as an SSS member, and the number of your dependent minor children.
+The big question in every SSS member’s head is, "How much is my SSS pension?"
+The SSS monthly pension will depend mainly on the paid contributions, the number of active years as an SSS member, and the number of dependent minor children.

-There are three formulas used to compute your SSS pension, but whichever yields the highest amount will determine your final pension.
+There are three formulas used to compute SSS pension, but whichever yields the highest amount will determine the final pension.

-Let’s focus on the first SSS pension formula since it’s the computation that will more likely give you the highest possible pension.
+Let’s focus on the first SSS pension formula since the computation will more likely give the highest possible pension.
 As you can see, it can be confusing to comprehend on paper.
 So let’s apply the formula in a specific scenario.

-For example, Senior Citizen John is earning PHP 30,000 and has contributed to the SSS for 40 years.
-According to the current SSS contribution table, his AMSC is PHP 20,000.
+For example, Senior Citizen John is earning ₱30,000 and has contributed to the SSS for 40 years.
+According to the current SSS contribution table, his AMSC is ₱20,000.

-Here’s how his SSS pension computation will look like:
+Here’s what his SSS pension computation will look like: